-The State Senate has passed legislation (S.343) sponsored by Senator Bill Larkin (R-C, Cornwall-on-Hudson) that would give the state’s farm wineries assistance in marketing their products and allow them to sell wine at roadside stands.
+The State Senate has passed legislation (S.1397) sponsored by Senator Bill Larkin (R-C, Cornwall-on-Hudson) that would give the state’s farm wineries assistance in marketing their products and allow them to sell wine by the bottle for off-premise consumption at farm roadside stands.

 "Hudson Valley winery owners have told me that it would tremendously help their marketing and profits if they could sell their locally produced wine at farm stands," said Senator Larkin.
 "Current law requires farm stands to go through the same rigorous licensing process as a full-time wine shop if they are going to sell any kind of wine.
 This is impractical for small area farms that are only trying to sell a limited number of products at a roadside stand.
 This bill simply gives farmers another local product to sell.
 It helps both the farmers and the local wineries."

 The bill is supported by the New York State Farm Bureau.

 It was sent to the Assembly.